Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 ### InSSIDer

-InSSIDer isa GUI-based Wifi scanner to visualize and analyze wireless networks.
+InSSIDer is a GUI-based Wifi scanner to visualize and analyze wireless networks.
 It is mostly used to identify signal overlap and channel interference.